 Label Cables Securely on Both Ends

-Racks or cabinets full of gear contain a slew of homogenous cables.
+Racks or cabinets full of gear contain a slew of homogenous cables, but it’s important that you be able to correctly identify your power cords.
 Visible labels are integral solutions to save time and money.
 Labeling cables identically on both ends ensure easy identification for testing, repair, installation, or removal.

 Plan for Now and the Future